-In light of COVID-19, it’s a little bit different planning events for Culture Days 2020.
-Some aspects of this resource, like finding a venue, have lost some of their importance as we all shift our focus to digital platforms and Do-It-Yourself alternatives for events.
-Find the text highlighted in yellow for special information related to this year.
+In light of COVID-19, planning events for CUlture in 2021 may remain a bit different.
+Some aspects of this resource, like finding a venue, may have lost some of their importance if you are turnign to digital platforms and Do-It-Yourself alternatives for events.
+Find the text highlighted in yellow for special information related to this.

 Once you have decided to put on a Culture Days event, there are some steps to go through in order to plan it effectively and ensure that everything runs smoothly leading up to and during your event.

 If you’d like to participate in Culture Days but are unsure how to find an appropriate space to host a public event, we’ve drafted a list of places to start your venue search below.

 If the physical location of your event is no longer relevant because participants will be attending remotely, an important factor to think about can be the online venue where your program will take place.
 You can find more information about the different platforms available in our Online Programming resource.